ApiniLabs/PAC-ID/README.md

 ### Identifier Encodings

-If designing new systems, consider using Base36 encoded identifiers for maximizing efficiency when embedded in a QR Code or DataMatrix.
+If designing new systems based on existing identifiers, consider using Base36 encoded `PAC-ID` `identifier`s for maximizing efficiency when embedded in a QR Code or DataMatrix codes.[^2]

+[^2]: When using [Base36](https://en.wikipedia.org/wiki/Base36) encoding, the character set required is limited to `0–9`, `A–Z` (upper-case only), which allows efficient encoding that for example only consumes 5 1⁄2 bits/character in a QR code.

 For legacy systems it is recommended to use identifiers as is (with URL-encoding for characters that don’t comply with the character space valid for `id segments`.